Harker-Hackers/schoology-gcalendar-backup/README.md

 Head to `[your school's schoology URL]/api`

 Now edit [`schoology.json`](schoology.json) with your key and secret.
 Add your classes you want to have assignments added's ID.
+Example configuration is in ['schoology.json`].

 You are now setup!